Our PhD students conduct research in a wide variety of subject areas--to find out more about their work click on the tabs below.

 - Jawhar Dawood

 Thesis title: Lexical Cohesion in the Qur’an.
 The surah: disjointed or interwoven?

 Research: My research examines how the Qur’an uses vocabulary selection to create lexical unity for the surah.
-At first glance, the surah appears to be a collection of disjointed passages that are put together randomly without a clear sense of organization.
-A closer examination, however, reveals that the surah’s different passages share common linguistic features that give them a distinct lexical unity.
+At a cursory reading, the surah might appear to be a collection of disjointed passages that are put together randomly without a clear sense of organization.
+A closer reading, however, reveals that the surah’s different passages share common linguistic features that give them a distinct lexical unity.
 Every surah seems to have a dictionary of its own from which it takes its building blocks: phonemes, words, and structures.
 The way these basic linguistic elements are used in the qur’anic corpus suggests that the Qur’an has a special mechanism for selecting its lexical resources and grammatical structures.
 Words seem to come together to form ayahs and ayahs to form surahs, not only to convey a certain content, but also to create a certain form.
 The product of this selection mechanism is an unmistakable identity for both the form and content of the Qur’an.
-Far from being an assortment of randomly collected passages, the surah seems to be a tightly organized text whose parts are interconnected through an intricate network of linguistic components.
-The purpose of my research is to uncover and reveal this complex lexical cohesion in the surah and, as a corollary, to show that such highly accurate deployment of linguistic elements can only be the result of an intelligent design.
+Far from being an assortment of randomly collected passages, the surah seems to be a tightly-organized text whose parts are interconnected through an intricate network of linguistic components.
+The purpose of my research is to uncover and reveal this complex lexical cohesion in the surah and, as a corollary, to show that such highly accurate deployment of linguistic elements can only be the result of an intentional design.

 - Muhammad Ishak